 There is no set time.
 The fastest foster-to-forever home was 48 hours for a friendly longhaired calico; the longest was 2-1/2 years for a charming little tuxedo kitty with a brain stem injury.
 We ask that you plan on a 3-6 month commitment.

 Can I be involved in the adoption process?

 Absolutely.
 You’re the one living with the foster pet and you know that animal best.
 Once a potential adopter passes an initial screening we will be happy to have you correspond with him/her by email or connect you by phone.
 We need your involvement to make the right match.

 What happens if I can’t continue fostering?

 All of our coordinators and foster homes are volunteers and it sometimes takes a day or two to orchestrate a transfer.
 You will most likely be asked if you can hold on until a new foster situation can be arranged.
-In the meantime, it is very important that you not leave the pet in the care of an unauthorized person or adopt the pet out on your own during this (or any) time.
-We have a very thorough adoption and fostering procedure to ensure a long and happy life for the pets we rescue.
+In the meantime, it is very important that you not leave the animal in the care of an unauthorized person or adopt the animal out on your own during this (or any) time.
+We have a very thorough adoption and fostering procedure to ensure a long and happy life for the animals we rescue.

 Can I adopt the pet I’m fostering?